 When you lose a tooth it can be a very embarrassing or even debilitating ordeal.
 Even if the tooth is in the back and is not visible to others, it still needs to be corrected.
-Unbeknownst to some, once the tooth is lost, there is actually bone loss beneath the surface that is occurring and eventually will disintegrate.
+Once the tooth is lost, there is bone loss beneath the surface that is occurring and eventually will disintegrate.
 This is why some people who have lost all their teeth have a mouth that appears caved in when not wearing dentures.

 An abutment is what permanently connects the crown to the post once it completely heals and has fused to the bone.
 The abutment is a critical component of the restoration and is needed for stabilizing the crown once it’s mounted.
-The healing and fusion takes about 2-3 months on average barring any medical conditions that might slow that down.
+The healing and fusion phase takes about 2-3 months on average barring any medical conditions that might slow that down.

 The Implant Post

 The post is a threaded screw made of titanium that is safe for oral use.
 It replaces the root and supports the bone in absence of a natural root.
 Since the bone is stimulated it fuses with the post creating a stable bond that is long-lasting.

 Immediate Implant Reconstruction

 We understand finding out that you must have a tooth pulled can be quite a traumatic experience, especially if it’s one of your front teeth.
 Typically the dentist will rattle off a list of options for you to consider to temporarily replace the tooth until the extraction site is healed.

 Those options range from a denture to a cumbersome retainer.
 Then you are told you have to live life like that for 3-4 months before being able to get a dental implant like the one above.
 The bad news is even at that time, it’s not a finalized procedure, that is just to get the post in.

 The post still has to heal another four months before you can add the crown part of the implant and go back to some normalcy.